 Without turning around, the old man lifted his arm and caught the wood in his palm with a loud whack.
 The force of the blow half unsettled the old man’s glasses exposing his eyes.
 They were green orbs with an up and down black line.
 It took Rick a second before his brain started shouting the fact they weren’t human.

 “I don’t know how you did that, old codger, but it’s not gonna cut it!”
 Ice pulled out a switchblade and stabbed at Mr. L while still holding on to the bat.
 In a blink, Mr. L was no longer sitting, but standing, easily avoiding the blade.

-Ice screamed and blood gurgled from his mouth.
+Ice screamed, and blood gurgled from his mouth.
 Mr. L tossed the bat aside to the grass then reached inside Ice’s jacket.
-Mr. C smiled and small tentacles played with his teeth as they reached out, as if tasting the air.
+Mr. C smiled as small tentacles played with his teeth.
+They reached out as if tasting the air.

 “Young man, do you want this?”
 Mr. L held up a packet of white powder.

 Rick shook his head so hard it looked like it might come off.
 His eyes were wide, soundless screams issuing from his mouth, a dark stain growing on his pants.